Your Safety and Information Security

 The safeguarding of sensitive student and employee information - known as Information Security(IS) within the field of Information Technology - is an integral component of the overall strategy implemented by the UAS campuses, in addition to the physical safety of students, visitors, and employees.

 The UAS Information Technology Services department identifies, recommends, and implements IS policies - in accordance with University of Alaska systemwide Information Assurance(IA) directives - and deploys technology according to best practices.

 Safeguarding Sensitive Information: A Shared Responsibility

-As UAS faculty, employees, and students, we share the responsibilty of safeguarding sensitive information.
+As UAS faculty, employees, and students, we share the responsibility of safeguarding sensitive information.

-If you have not already subcribed to receive text message announcements, you may do so here.
+If you have not already subscribed to receive text message announcements, you may do so here.